jbqueru/tstd0hmg/README.md

 to crack yet, but, by virtue of being Open Source, it can be used as such if someone wants to.

-This is meant to be a homage to TST D0, a cracker from the era of the Atari ST, who passed away in an accident.
+This is meant to be an homage to TST D0, a cracker from the era of the Atari ST, who passed away in an accident.
 Some cracktro work had been an opportunity for collaboration between VMax and the MegaBuSTers, which is captured in